Florence Parry Heide: Writing career

+Parade

 Heide was known in Kenosha for the Fourth of July parade she organized each year.
 Hundreds of children with their bikes decorated would gather outside her home and ride twice around her block to the beat of a drum.
 The parade continues each year in her honor.

+Honors

 She received an honorary degree from Carthage College in 1979.

+Death

 Heide died in her sleep on October 23, 2011.
 Upon her death, she gifted a large portion of her personal collection of children's books to the Center for Children's Literature at Carthage College.